[[caption-width-right:349:Thank you for love.]]

 * For Cinderella Project and the 765PRO MillionStars, just watch the MC sections at their first concerts - if anything, the last MC sections where they thank the crowd directly.
 Take into consideration the difficulty of making a living in the seiyuu industry, or how the fans have come to support them and their characters - by each concert's second day, many of their heartfelt responses leave nary a dry eye in the room.

 ** Shizuka Mogami's Tadokoro Azusa, for example, because of health reasons, wasn't able to make it to the concerts until the second half of the second day.
-Some of the other girls, like Machico and Mocho, were worried for her, and in her part for the last MC, she thanked everyone for accepting her though she was late.
+Some of the other girls, like Machico and Mocho, were worried for her, and were clearly very happy to see her make it to the concert.

 * In their first concert in 2014 where all the girls performed together, iDOLM@STER M@STERS OF IDOL WORLD, over the course of both days, several voice actresses cried during their performances: